 So far, we’ve only heard suggestions.
 No one has successfully brought an actual proposal to the floor in Congress for a vote.

-At first glance, the argument for increasing the full retirement age (or FRA) makes perfect sense.
+At first glance, the argument for increasing the full retirement age for Social Security makes perfect sense.
 The FRA hasn’t been adjusted since the 1983 amendments and the system needs to adjust for increasing life expectancies.